 Causes of bronchitis

-Bronchitis is more common in adults, but can occur in children.
+Bronchitis is more common in adults, but it can occur in children.

-You should see a doctor if your child:
+You should take your child to see your GP if your child:

 - has had asthma attacks in the past

 - has a high fever

 - has a cough that isn’t settling down after 7-10 days

 - has a wheeze or is short of breath